microbit-foundation/dev-docs/hardware/1-3-revision.md

 ### nRF51 Application Processor

 The nRF51 application processor is where user programs run.
-A single, complete application including user code, runtime code and bluetooth stack is loaded and run directly from on chip flash memory.
+A single, complete application including user code, runtime code and bluetooth stack is loaded and run directly from on-chip flash memory.
 All user accessible GPIO pins are provided by this processor.
-There is an onboard 2.4GHz radio engine used to provide Bluetooth capabilities via an off-chip aerial.
+There is an on-board 2.4GHz radio engine used to provide Bluetooth capabilities via an off-chip aerial.

 | item          | details
 | ---           | ---